Hanford Engineer Works: Site selection

 The most important of these criteria was the availability of electric power.
-The needs of war industries had created power shortages in many parts of the country, and using the Tennessee Valley Authority was ruled out because the Clinton Engineer Works was expected to use up all of its surplus power.
-This led to consideration of alternative sites in the Pacific Northwest and Southwest, where there was surplus electrical power.
-Between 18 and 31 December 1942, just twelve days after the Metallurgical Laboratory team led by Enrico Fermi started up Chicago Pile-1, the first nuclear reactor, a three-man survey party consisting of Lieutenant Colonel Franklin T. Matthias and DuPont engineers A. E. S. Hall and Gilbert P. Church inspected the most promising potential sites.
+The needs of war industries had created power shortages in many parts of the country, and using the Tennessee Valley Authority was ruled out because the Clinton Engineer Works was expected to absorb its excess generating capacity.
+Between 18 and 31 December 1942 (just twelve days after the Metallurgical Laboratory team led by Enrico Fermi started up Chicago Pile-1, the first nuclear reactor) a survey party consisting of Lieutenant Colonel Franklin T. Matthias and DuPont engineers A. E. S. Hall and Gilbert P. Church inspected several alternative sites.

-They looked at sites in the vicinity of Coeur d'Alene, Idaho, Hanford and Mansfield, Washington, the Deschutes and John Day River Valleys in Oregon and Pit River in California, and Blythe and Needles on the Colorado River in California.
-They wrote up their report on the plane back to Washington, DC.
-On 1 January 1943, Matthias called Groves from Portland, Oregon, and reported that the Hanford site was "far more favorable in virtually all respects than any other".
-The survey party noted an abundance of aggregate, which could be used to make concrete, and that the ground appeared firm enough to hold the weight of massive structures, an assessment that would be confirmed by Army and United States Geological Survey engineers.
-The survey party was particularly impressed by the presence of a high-voltage power line from Grand Coulee Dam to Bonneville Dam that ran through the site, with an electrical substation on its edge.
-Groves visited the site on 16 January 1943, and approved the selection.
-It was officially designated the Hanford Engineer Works, and the site codenamed "Site W".
+They looked at sites near Coeur d'Alene, Idaho; Hanford, Washington; Mansfield, Washington; the Deschutes River and John Day River Valleys in Oregon; the Pit River in California; Blythe, California; and Needles, California (the last two being on the Colorado River).
+On 1 January 1943, Matthias called Groves from Portland, Oregon, and reported that the Hanford Site was "far more favorable in virtually all respects than any other".
+The survey party noted an abundance of aggregate, which could be used to make concrete, and that the ground appeared firm enough to support massive structures.
+They noted that a high-voltage power line connecting Grand Coulee Dam to Bonneville Dam traversed the site.
+Groves visited it on 16 January 1943, and approved the selection.
+It was officially designated the Hanford Engineer Works (HEW), and codenamed "Site W".